-• People were involved in choosing menus as far as they were able.

-• Any specific needs or risks related to nutrition or eating and drinking were included in care plans.
-Some examples included food suitable for people with identified choking risks and weight management meal plans.

-• Staff regularly consulted with people on what type of food they preferred and ensured healthy foods were available to meet people's diverse needs and preferences.
+- •People were involved in choosing menus as far as they were able. - •Any specific needs or risks related to nutrition or eating and drinking were included in care plans.
+Some examples included food suitable for identified choking risks and weight management meal plans. - Staff regularly consulted with people on what type of food they preferred and ensured healthy foods were available to meet peoples' diverse needs and preferences. - •People told us that the food was good and there was plenty of it.